todogroup/outbound-oss/CONTRIBUTING.md

-# How to contirbute
+# How to contribute

 ## Repo structure

 The document table of contents are defined in the `toc.md` file and each of the sections show as different `.md` files from the repository:

 * Introduction
-* Contirbution to existing projects
+* Contribution to existing projects
 * Starting Open Source projects
 * References